bcgov/von-agent-template/GettingStartedTutorial.md

 We'll see how these work later in this Guide.

-Enough with the configurations - let's get on with issueing credentials.
+Enough with the configurations - let's get on with issuing credentials.

 ## Step 4: Issuing a Credential using dFlow